-When raising BSF larvae for chickens, growers usually concern about how much larvae to raise, what to feed them, the costs or when to harvest the larvae.
-Let's explore some ideas together.
+When raising BSF larvae for chickens, growers usually concern about how much larvae to raise, what to feed them, the feeding costs and when to harvest the larvae.
+If you're looking to raise BSF for your chickens, let's explore some ideas together.

-Choosing what to feed your BSF larvae will very much determine the cost, the whole beneficial microbes diversity inside the larvae & the nutrients your chickens will eventually get.
+Firstly choosing what to feed your BSF larvae will very much determine the cost, the larvae gut microbes & the nutrients your chickens will eventually get.
 The easiest way is to look around for what's available in your local area for cheap or usually for free.

 In Indonesia, for example, people use rice bran because this stuff is sold for pretty cheap–about 50 cents per kilo (2 lbs).
 But in Cambodia, rice bran is expensive so growers look for other solutions.

-A kilo of soybean meal, or the left-over of the tofu making process, can be had for a fraction of a penny.
+A kilo of soybean waste, left-over of the tofu making process, can be had for a fraction of a penny.
 If you have it shipped to you, they may charge some shipping fees.
 If you go pick up at the store, it's usually free.

 Within the stomach of BSF larvae, there's some really strong acid & gut bacteria that help them break down food 24 hours a day non-stop.
 This acidic environment (pH 3-5) may shoo off some troubling bacteria in the manure.